Where is Staub Cookware Made? Here’s The Truth!

 Where Is Staub Made

-If you’re in the market for an heirloom-quality enamel cast iron Dutch oven, Staub is probably at the top of your list.
-Along with “the other” famous brand, Le Creuset, Staub is recommended by many home and professional chefs.
+If you’re considering investing in an heirloom-quality enameled cast iron Dutch oven, chances are Staub is at the top of your list.
+Alongside its famous competitor, Le Creuset, Staub is a favorite among both home cooks and professional chefs for its quality and performance.

 All About Staub